 How many times you got excited at an offer and bought it instantly only to find it useless later?
 Controlling emotion is not tough, you can easily do it.
 Always remember, If you feel the need for buying something only after seeing an ad or hearing someone talking about, it is not the thing you absolutely want.

 |A mere $20 save every year for 30 years (assuming you have 30 years more to retire), will give you 1481.65 back at 5% interest rate.
-If you are in love of that shoe on display, just mentally think you have bought it and deposit $20 in a saving account instead.
-Don’t forget to thank me after 30 years though!|
+If you are in love with that shoe on display, just mentally think you have bought it and deposit $20 in a saving account instead.|

 Step 1: Consult with your partner, parent, significant other, ask them if you really need it.
 Value their opinion.
 If they favor you buying, go to step 2.